Neckarwestheim Nuclear Power Plant: Malfunctions

 In 1977, Unit I had the second most serious incident of a nuclear power plant in the German Federal Republic to that date.
 Numerous errors of a new crew led to damage of the secondary cycle and, at the same time, a defect of a valve led to an automatic reactor shutdown.

-On 27 July 2004, slightly radioactively contaminated water with two megabecquerels activity was discharged from Unit II into the Neckar river.
+On 27 July 2004, slightly radioactively contaminated water with two megabecquerel activity was discharged from Unit II into the Neckar river.
 As a result, for the first time in the Federal Republic, the operator company of a nuclear power plant paid a fine of €25,000 and a managing director was dismissed.